 AMCS is working with colleagues at the Biodiversity Council, Invasive Species Council, BirdLife Australia and the Australian Land Conservation Alliance to raise greater awareness and to urgently call on the Australian government to:

-- Ensure that H5N1I preparedness and response remains a priority issue on the agenda for Agriculture ministers to discuss ahead of the spring migration.
+- Ensure that H5 HPAI preparedness and response remains a priority issue for Agriculture Ministers throughout the year and not just ahead of the spring migration, reflecting the fact that bird flu remains an ongoing threat.

 Want to learn more?